-Dr Mustafa Kavas is a Postdoctoral Research Fellow in Strategy at Cass Business School, City, University of London.
+Dr Mustafa Kavas is a Postdoctoral Research Fellow in Strategy at The Business School (formerly Cass), City, University of London.
 His main research interests lie in the nexus of spirituality and strategy practices within family firms.
-His research particularly focuses on how religious beliefs inform and shape the strategizing processes of family firms operating in the Anatolian part of Turkey, where religion permeates the society.
-Mustafa holds a PhD in Strategy from Cass Business School, City, University of London.
+His research particularly focuses on how religious beliefs inform and shape the strategizing processes of family firms operating in the Anatolian part of Turkey, where religion permeates society.
+Mustafa holds a PhD in Strategy from The Business School (formerly Cass), City, University of London.
 Mustafa's research has been published in various journals and outlets, including Journal of Business Ethics, Academy of Management Proceedings, International Journal of Organizational Analysis, and Development and Learning in Organizations: An International Journal.
-In his current Postdoctoral Research Fellow position, Mustafa works with a team leading by Paula Jarzabkowski on a research project that explores the market mechanisms that transfer uninsured risk into global financial markets to bridge the global protection gap and the strategic implications that this has in market functioning.
+In his current Postdoctoral Research Fellow position, Mustafa works with a team led by Paula Jarzabkowski on a research project that explores the market mechanisms that transfer uninsured risk into global financial markets to bridge the global protection gap and the strategic implications that this has in market functioning.

 - Associate Fellowship, The Higher Education Academy, United Kingdom, May 2017

-- PhD in Strategic Management, Cass Business School, United Kingdom, Sep 2014 – Dec 2019
+- PhD in Strategic Management, The Business School (formerly Cass), City, University of London, United Kingdom, Sep 2014 – Dec 2019

 - Bachelor of Arts in International Trade, Bogazici University, Turkey, Aug 2002 – Jul 2007